Hello everyone, my name is Adam Smith. I wasn’t born in Beaches-East York, but I will live the rest of my life here.

 As part of Friends of Glen Stewart Ravine, I help primarily with cleaning trash and fighting against dreaded invasive species.

-I also gave out free trees to homeowners through the Tree for Me foundation.
+I also gave out free trees to homeowners through the Tree for Me foundation, and made bee "hotel" kits for residents to put in their yards.

 Glen Stewart Ravine in winter